Students are expected to follow all range rules and obey the three NRA rules of gun safety:

 3) ALWAYS keep guns unloaded until ready to use.*

-* Basic Pistol 1, Basic Pistol 2 and CHL new permit classes are run as "cold" ranges where all guns are unloaded and put away in cases, bags or boxes except during drills.
+* Basic Pistol 1, Basic Pistol 2 and License to Carry classes are run as "cold" ranges where all guns are unloaded and put away in cases, bags or boxes except during drills.
 All other handgun courses are run as a "hot" range, where students are allowed (and expected) to keep their holstered handgun loaded at all times.
 Students with valid CHLs should arrive for class wearing their loaded, concealed handgun.

 Each class will have additional safety rules specific to the facility and the